Couples Ages 13 to 90 Talk About Sex

 From this video, for example, we learn that there's no real "normal" for the amount of times a couple has sex every week.
 Answers from these couples range from "we haven't had sex in years" to four times a week (on a good week).
 We also learn that not everyone is having super adventurous sex (and some are), so there's no need to worry about spicing up your sex life if you're perfectly happy with how things are now.

-Overall, the stories that these couples tell normalise sex.
+Overall, the stories that these couples tell normalize sex.
 They show us that sex isn't perfect, but it doesn't have to be.
 And that's powerful.

 Read these stories next: